Affected programs & services

 - On-site meter reading by City employees

-We encourage customers facing economic hardship as a result of COVID to contact the Utility Billing Centre to work with us to make payment arrangements that will not create additional financial hardship.
+We encourage customers who may still be facing economic hardship as a result of COVID-19 to contact the Utility Billing Centre to work with us to make payment arrangements that will not create additional financial hardship.

 Winnipeg Fire Paramedic Service (WFPS)

 Permits and Licensed Service Persons applications and renewals can be obtained by emailing firstname.lastname@example.org or calling the WFPS Fire Prevention Branch at 204-986-8200.